Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 Resources
 - Added Equipment resource and template.
-- Refactored RocketParts storage template to reflect that it’s actually a 5-liter resource instead of a 1-liter resource.
+- Refactored RocketParts storage template to reflect that it s actually a 5-liter resource instead of a 1-liter resource.
 Whoops!
 - Inflating and reconfiguring modules now uses Equipment instead of RocketParts.
 Repairs still require RocketParts.

 Other